 Driving Across the Border in a Rented Car

-There are special rules that apply any time you drive a rented car or truck from one country to another.
-Customs agents are always on the lookout for people trying to import a vehicle without paying taxes so they pay special attention when you are driving a vehicle that is not yours.
+Generally speaking, both American and Canadian citizens can cross the border into either country in a rental car without much problem.
+However, there are things you need to prepare for, as customs agents are always on the lookout for people trying to import a vehicle without paying taxes, so they pay special attention when you are driving a vehicle that is not yours.

 The trickiest situations arise when you fly across the border, rent a car, and then drive back to your country of origin.
 This will always raise questions with customs agents so you need to have your paperwork and justification in good order.

 General Rules and Tips for Driving a Rental Car Across the U.S. / Canada Border

 Below are general items that apply any time you are going to take a rented vehicle across the U.S. / Canada border in either direction.

 - You must let the rental company know you are going to take their car out of the country, and they must confirm it is ok.
 Not all companies will allow cross border travel, and in fact, there may be different rules between different rental locations for the same company.
 You will be violating your renter’s agreement if you cross without their approval, and all kinds of very expensive problems will come up if you get a ticket or have an accident.
 In addition, U.S. Customs actually requires that the rental company has given their consent for the car to leave the country, so it had better be in the rental agreement.

 - Auto Insurance: Most auto insurance will cover you in both countries, but you must confirm this with your provider.
 You must always carry your usual insurance card, but you may need to get an insurance card for the country you are visiting as well.
 Your carrier should provide this at no charge.
 If you take out the rental agency’s insurance, they should issue you a non-resident insurance card, which must be kept in the rental vehicle.

 - Make sure you understand how the mileage rates will work when converting between metric and U.S. standard measurements.